openxthinking/docs/global/howto.md

 !> This feature is in early access and only available to select merchants.
 Bullet `v4.7` or above is also required.

 Swatches are a visual representation of product variants.
-To display swatches, you need the latest version of Bullet `v4.7` or above and category metafields connected to your variants.
+To display swatches, you need the latest version of Bullet and category metafields connected to your variants.
+With Bullet, variant options can be displayed either in a dropdown or as a swatch.
+If you're displaying variant options as a swatch, then you can choose to have these swatches displayed as a circle, swatch, or none, which displays the option value as text.

+?> Swatches can only be used with products that have variants connected to category metafields entries for color.

 #### Set up

-1. From your `Shopify admin`, go to `Products`.
+1. From your Shopify admin, go to **Products**.
 1. Click a product.
-1. In the Category section enter your product’s category, and then select the most accurate result from the Product Category list.
-1. The product category must include a `Color category metafield`.
+1. In the **Product organization** section, enter your product’s category in the **Product category** field, and then select the most accurate result from the Product category list.
+The product category must include a Color category metafield.
-1. In the Variants section, click <kbd>Add options</kbd> like size or color.
+1. In the **Variants** section, click **Add options like size or color**.
-1. In the Connect metafield section, click <kbd>Color</kbd>.
+1. Click **Color**.
-1. Click the `Add color` field and select any default color entries from the drop-down menu.
+1. Click the **Add color** field and select any default color entries from the drop-down menu.
 1. To add a custom color entry:
-	1. Click `Add color`, and then click `Add new entry`.
+	1. Click **Add color**, and then click **Add new entry**.
-	1. On the Add entry page, fill in the Label and Color fields.
+	1. On the **Add entry** page, fill in the **Label** and **Color** fields.
-	1. If you want a pattern instead of a color, then fill in the Image field.
+	1. If you want a pattern instead of a color, then fill in the **Image** field.
 If you add both a color and image, then the image will be used for the swatch.
-	1. Select a Base color and Base pattern.
+	1. Select a **Base color** and **Base pattern**.
-	1. Click <kbd>Save</kbd>.
+	1. Click **Save**.
-1. Click <kbd>Save</kbd> to save your product.
+1. Click **Save** to save your product.

+?> This part is not covered by our complimentary Support service.
+We cannot assist you in setting this up.

 #### Customize swatches